-Table B-44: Processing Times

-Project Type Reviewing Body Public Hearing Appeal Body (if any) Estimated Total

-Required Processing Time

-Single- ≤4 lots: Yes City Council; Coastal ≤4 lots: 3-6

-Family Development Commission in Coastal months

-Subdivision Services Director Commission appeal ≥5 lots: 6

-≥5 lots: Planning jurisdiction months to 1 year

-Commission

-Multiple-Family Planning Yes City Council; Coastal 6 months to 1

-Commission Commission in Coastal year

-Commission appeal

-jurisdiction

-Multiple-Family Planning Yes City Council; Coastal 6 months to 1

-(with Commission Commission in Coastal year

-subdivisions) Commission appeal

-jurisdiction

-Mixed-use Planning Yes City Council; Coastal 6 months to 1

-Commission Commission in Coastal year

-Commission appeal

-jurisdiction
+Table B-44: Processing Times Project Type Reviewing Body Public Hearing Required Appeal Body (if any) Estimated Total Processing Time Single-Family Subdivision ≤4 lots: Development Services Director ≥5 lots: Planning Commission Yes City Council; Coastal Commission in Coastal Commission appeal jurisdiction ≤4 lots: 3-6 months ≥5 lots: 6 months to 1 year Multiple-Family Planning Commission Yes City Council; Coastal Commission in Coastal Commission appeal jurisdiction 6 months to 1 year Multiple-Family (with subdivisions) Planning Commission Yes City Council; Coastal Commission in Coastal Commission appeal jurisdiction 6 months to 1 year Mixed-use Planning Commission Yes City Council; Coastal Commission in Coastal Commission appeal jurisdiction 6 months to 1 year

 At a minimum, building permits are required to construct any new or structurally-remodeled dwellings.
 New single-family units and multi-family development proposals are subject to design review.
 Land subdivisions require approval of a parcel or subdivision map.
 Proposed residential development within the Coastal Zone is also subject to approval of a Coastal Development Permit.
 In all residential zones single-family and multi-family development is permitted by right, that is, not subject to a conditional use permit unless the applicant proposes a Planned Residential Development (PRD) or lot area averaging.

 Single-family and multi-family uses also are permitted by right in mixed-use zones.
 The review procedures for single-family and multi-family development are similar.
 The processing time for the most common residential development applications are summarized in Table B-45.
 These applications are often processed concurrently while Coastal Development Permits are usually processed concurrently with other development permits, they can add approximately two months to the processing time for a single-family home that would not otherwise be subject to discretionary review.